VibrantRoleplay/vib_blackmarket/README.md

 - ox_target
 - ps-ui

-# What does resource provide?
+# What does this resource provide?

 - Peds where players can buy configurable stock from using [Config.MoneyItem]
 - Ped where players can sell configurable items to, receiving [Config.MoneyItem]